spettersson/splunk4patientprivacy/data_guide.md

 - `TRUNCATE` → Determines the maximum size of an event, in bytes.
 This prevents Splunk from indexing abnormally large events that can have negative impact on performance.
   - Default: TRUNCATE = 10000

-For example, to properly apply event line-breaking on unstructured single-line logs delimited by a single \n character:
+For example, to properly apply event line-breaking to unstructured single-line logs delimited by a single \n character:
 ```ini
 LINE_BREAKER = ([\r\n]+)  # This is a default setting - breaks raw data into lines whenever one or more newlines are identified.
 SHOULD_LINEMERGE = false # Because we are dealing with single line log records only, line merging can be disabled.